 \section{Discussions}

-Particles injected from dark matter (DM) annihilation events can heat up the intergalactic medium and change the 21-cm signal from neutral hydrogen during the cosmic dawn.
+Particles injected from DM annihilation events can heat up and ionize the intergalactic medium and change the 21-cm signal from neutral hydrogen during the cosmic dawn.
 At low redshifts, the growth of structures can significantly boost DM annihilation rate relative to the uniform background.
-This paper examines the inhomogeneity in DM annihilation boost factor and its impact on 21-cm brightness temperature power spectrum $\Delta^2_{21}$.
-Building on the {\tt 21cmFAST} simulation framework and the Press-Schechter conditional halo mass function, we obtain the lightcone evolution and the power spectrum for the inhomogeneous boost factor.
-We showcase the effect for an annihilation rate of $\sv/\mdm = 10^{-27} \r{cm^3 s^{-1} GeV^{-1}}$, and our result shows that compared to the case with homogeneous boost factor, which approximate long propagation length for DM annihilation products, the inhomogeneous boost factor can induce distinctively different fluctuation features in 21-cm signal in the redshift window of $16 \lesssim z \lesssim 30$, and the corresponding 21-cm power spectrum $\Delta^2_{21}$ can be enhanced by more than a factor of $10^4$.
-Such features can potentially be detected by the SKA (Square Kilometer Array) telescope.
+This paper examines the inhomogeneity in DM annihilation boost factor and its impact on 21-cm brightness temperature power spectrum $\bar{T}^2_{21}\Delta^2_{21}$.
+Building on the {\tt 21cmFAST} simulation framework and the conditional halo mass function, we obtain the lightcone evolution and the power spectrum for the inhomogeneous boost factor.
+We showcase the effect for $\chi \chi \to \r{e}^- \r{e}^+$ annihilation channel with the DM mass and annihilation rate of 100 MeV and $\sv/\mdm = 10^{-27} \r{cm^3 s^{-1} GeV^{-1}}$ respectively, and our results show that compared to the case with homogeneous boost factor, which approximate long propagation length for DM annihilation products that tends to wash out footprints of inhomogeneous injection, the inhomogeneous boost factor can induce distinctively different fluctuation features in 21-cm signal in the redshift window of $11 \lesssim z \lesssim 16$, and the corresponding 21-cm power spectrum $\bar{T}^2_{21}\Delta^2_{21}$ can be enhanced by up to a factor of 130.
+Such features could potentially be detected by the SKA telescope.

-Our analysis for 21-cm signal with inhomogeneous boost factor relied on a simple on-the-spot prescription for energy deposition process, which is generally a decent approximation below electroweak energy scale or if DM annihilation primarily produce electrons.
-If particles injected by DM annihilation have long propagation length before absorption, the effect of inhomogeneous boost factor on 21-cm signal can be weakened or washed out.
-A more comprehensive analysis of the energy deposition process would necessitate a detailed study of particle cascade and propagation in an inhomogeneous background, and we reserve such investigations for future work.